rust-lang/rfcs/0000-custom-error-message-on-unimplemented-trait-use.md

 )]
 pub trait Display {...}
 ```
-It would be nice if such messages are implemented on the struct itself, so crate mantainer can add a detail explanation when there're some special structs which don't impl some "usually expected" traits, like `Display`, `Eq`, `PartialEq` or `Hash`.
+It would be nice if this functionality is exposed to libraries as well, so that when the user tries to use an unimplemented trait (e.g. maybe Display isn't implemented because it's insufficient to clearly express intentions) the author can explain why via this diagnostic and offer a recommendation/alternative.

 For example:
 ```rust